lordzorg/gecko.ncore.client.net/README.md

 Simplest way to do this is to run the following command in the 'Package Manager Console' using the Myget internal package source: update-package -ProjectName gecko.ncore.Host
 2. Open the Gecko.NCore.Client.ObjectModel.V3.En project.
 3. Expand Service References.
 4. Right-click ObjectModel.V3.En and click 'Update service reference' from the dropdown.
+Do this for all .net versions(3.5, 4.0, 4.5)
 This should update the generated client.
 5. Verify that the contract changes are present in the updated client proxy.
 This can typically be done by inspecting the generated 'Reference.cs' file.